Food stocks on the menu for Thanksgiving week

 ""We are looking at changing consumer patterns with regards to looking at the label," billionaire value investor Mario Gabelli told Reuters reporters during the Reuters Global Investment Summit in New York.

 He mentioned yogurt and probiotics - not exactly Thanksgiving staples, but buzz words among health-minded consumers.
-Gabelli's investing ideas include General Mills (GIS.N), Paris-based Danone (DANO.PA) and Tokyo-based Yakult Honsha (2267.T) for their yogurt products, and probiotics maker Chr Hansen (CHRH.CO), from Denmark.
+Gabelli's investing ideas include General Mills, Paris-based Danone and Tokyo-based Yakult Honsha for their yogurt products, and probiotics maker Chr Hansen, from Denmark.

 SHIFTING GROUNDS